jac-oblong/JML/assembler/pic16f873a/README.md

 single quotes.
 A null terminator will be appended to each string.

 #### Labels
-Labels should be placed on their own line followed by a colon.
+Labels should be placed on their own line preceded by `.label`.
 It is good practice to start a label with an underscore and put the label in all caps.
 For
-example: `_LOOP:`, which can then be used: `goto _LOOP`.
+example: `.label _LOOP`, which can then be used: `goto _LOOP`.
 Underscores, numbers, and letters are all acceptable in labels, but the first character cannot be a number.
-Additionally, no more than one underscore can be used in sequence.
-`____HI__` is not a valid name.
+Additionally, no more than one underscore can be used in sequence. `____HI__` is not a valid name.

 #### Constants
 Constants are sequences of characters used to represent a value.
 It is good